My employees can’t get into work due to the snow – do I have to pay them?

 The short answer is “No”.
 There is no legal right to be paid for not working!
 However, you may want to offer the following options:

-• that they use their holiday entitlement instead
+• That they use their holiday entitlement instead

-• that they work from home – but this obviously will only work if they have remote access to your servers and have a job that is possible to do from home.
+• That they work from home – but this obviously will only work if they have remote access to your servers and have a job that is possible to do from home.
 A receptionist can hardly greet visitors from her living room (although she could probably answer the phones)

-• have it as unpaid leave.
+• Have it as unpaid leave.

 Depending on the situation, you would not normally start a disciplinary process because of the absence.
 However what if everyone else has made it in even with some snow?
 Do they live in the back of beyond?
 You might want to question them as to why exactly only they aren’t able to be in the office.